Take that, Australia! We just made fairy bread better for you–and it actually tastes amazing!

 Better-for-You Fairy Bread

-Side note: Consider using avocado in other recipes that call for large amounts of butter.
+Side note: Consider using avocado in other recipes that call for large amounts of butter or mayo.

 Fun and Yummy for All